lcampillos/MedAID-ML/README.md

 @inproceedings{styllclef2025,
-  title={{MedAID-ML: A Multilingual Dataset of Biomedical Texts for Detecting AI-Generated Content}}, author={Styll, Patrick and Campillos-Llanos, Leonardo and Fern{\'\a}ndez-Garc{\'\i}a, Jorge and Segura-B{\'\e}dmar, Isabel}, journal={Proceedings of the Sixteenth International Conference of the CLEF Association (CLEF 2025)}, location={UNED University, Madrid, Spain}, month={September}, day={9-12},
+  title={{MedAID-ML: A Multilingual Dataset of Biomedical Texts for Detecting AI-Generated Content}}, author={Styll, Patrick and Campillos-Llanos, Leonardo and Fern{\'\a}ndez-Garc{\'\i}a, Jorge and Segura-B{\'\e}dmar, Isabel}, booktitle={Proceedings of the Sixteenth International Conference of the CLEF Association (CLEF 2025)}, location={UNED University, Madrid, Spain}, month={September}, day={9-12},